7 Steps to Execute a Project Needs Analysis

 Step 7 – Schedule and Perform a Pre-executive Report-out

-Following the report-out, you are now in a good position to move forward to the second stage of improving efficiency within your organization – building the Lean Management System infrastructure.
+Following the report-out, you are now in a good position to move forward in executing the project.

 Contact RTG Solutions Group Today!

 The 7 steps of the Project Needs Analysis will provide a solid foundation for executing a successful project.
 Whether you’re rolling out new software, trying to improve process efficiency, or leading a departmental initiative, following these steps will ensure your project is a winner.

 Do you have a new project or initiative that you are rolling out in your organization?
 To learn more about how to conduct a Project Needs Analysis, contact us today!